tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 Continue the demo and explain to students that you will cover some concepts about returns using sample data from the [S&P/TSX Composite Index](https://en.wikipedia.org/wiki/S%26P/TSX_Composite_Index).

-Conduct a dry-walkthrough on the code that loads the S&P TSX data and prepares the DataFrame to start the analysis.
+Conduct a dry walkthrough on the code that loads the S&P TSX data and prepares the DataFrame to start the analysis.
 After plotting the daily close price, continue the demo and highlight the following:

 * **Daily returns** are a series of returns calculated over several days, with each daily return representing the relative increase or decrease in investment between days.